EgHap/Custom-XP-IW5/README.md

 # Custom-XP-IW5
-shitty custom xp script for IW5 Plutonium don't spawn bot or it will crash
+retarded server sided XP script for IW5 Plutonium don't spawn bot or it will crash

 need: